bespoken/bespoken-docs/unit-testing/faq.md

 * __sessionEnded__: Equivalent to `response.shouldEndSession`

 ### **My skill use the Device Address API/DynamoDB how can I do unit testing without hitting the cloud?**
-We have created mockups for that, there is no need for you to do any local setup to use them. **[Check this](https://read.bespoken.io/unit-testing/use-cases)** to know how to use them.
+We have created mockups for that, there is no need for you to do any local setup to use them. **[Read here](https://read.bespoken.io/unit-testing/use-cases)** to know how to use them.

 ### **Can I use utterances instead of intent names in my scripts?**
 Yes, you can, but as we are emulating Alexa turning utterances into intents might not be 100% accurate in some cases.
 To avoid this we recommend setting the exact intent and slot values with the intent and slot properties.
 For example, you can turn this: